Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

 \subsubsection{\textbf{Energy Efficiency}}

 Table~\ref{tab:energy_efficiency} compares throughput, power, and energy efficiency across platforms.
-CPU power is measured with a plug-in power meter, model PM01-US, GPU power using the nvidia-smi~\cite{nvidiasmi} command line tool, and FPGA power from the AMD Vitis Unified IDE~\cite{AMD_Vitis_Unified_IDE_2024_2} post-implementation.
+CPU power is measured with a plug-in power meter, model PM01-US, GPU power using the nvidia-smi~\cite{nvidiasmi} command line tool, and FPGA power from the AMD Vitis Unified IDE~\cite{AMD_Vitis_Unified_IDE_2024_2} post-implementation, consistent with standard FPGA power estimation~\cite{Salamat2019F5HD}.
 Table~\ref{tab:energy_efficiency} reports that our FPGA design delivers orders of magnitude lower energy per graph over CPU and GPU baselines, while also increasing throughput.
-Across the TU datasets, the FPGA energy is \(101\times\) to \(256\times\) lower than CPU and \(133\times\) to \(451\times\) lower than GPU, with throughput gains of \(3.2\times\) to \(7.2\times\) vs. CPU and \(1.8\times\) to \(6.4\times\) vs. GPU.
-These improvements arise from our architectural choices, such as DPP-based landmark reduction, bandwidth-aware streaming of $\mathbf{P}_{\mathrm{nys}}$, enabling extreme energy efficiency, which is critical for edge deployment.
+Across the TU datasets, the FPGA energy is \(101\times\) to \(256\times\) lower than CPU and \(133\times\) to \(451\times\) lower than GPU.
+These improvements arise from our architectural choices, such as DPP-based landmark reduction, bandwidth-aware streaming of $\mathbf{P}_{\mathrm{nys}}$.